- Step 1: Prepare the cable carrier

 Pay special attention that you fully insert the 90-degree connectors together.
 This may require a multi-step process of pushing together, slightly tightening the thumb screws, pushing together again, and tightening some more.
 See the video below for detail.

-Step 5: Lay everything into the cable carrier
+Neatly lay everything into the y-axis cable carrier:

 Organization is important!